The pandemic and our planet

 COVID-19 has been challenging at best and tragic at worst for people around the world.
-Along with on-going sickness and death, as many as 125 million more people will likely join the ranks of the desperately poor, having lost their jobs or had their work severely limited.
+Along with on-going sickness and death, as many as 90 million people joined the ranks of the desperately poor, having lost their jobs or had their work severely limited.
 Below are some of the environmental repercussions of the pandemic.

 The environmental origins of the outbreak